Late-Time Alleviation of the Hubble Tension in CPL Cosmology with Massive Neutrinos via Bayesian Physics-Informed Neural Networks: Introduction

 In addition to dynamical dark energy effects, massive neutrinos play a crucial role in shaping both the background expansion and the growth of cosmic structures, making them a natural ingredient in attempts to address late--time cosmological tensions.
 Neutrinos with finite mass contribute to the total energy density of the Universe while suppressing the growth of matter perturbations on small and intermediate scales due to their large thermal velocities and free--streaming behavior \cite{Lesgourgues2006,Lesgourgues2012}.
 This suppression directly impacts growth--related observables, such as weak lensing and redshift--space distortions, and has been widely discussed as a possible avenue for alleviating the growth tension \cite{Vagnozzi2018}.

-Within this context, the combination of dynamical dark energy parametrizations, such as CPL, with massive neutrinos provides an extended cosmological framework capable of simultaneously modifying the late--time expansion history and the evolution of structure formation.
-The degeneracy between the dark energy equation of state parameters \((w_0,w_a)\) and the sum of neutrino masses \(\sum m_\nu\) allows joint constraints that can partially relax the Hubble and growth tensions when confronted with current observational data \cite{DiValentino2017,Escudero2020}.
-As a result, models incorporating both evolving dark energy and massive neutrinos have emerged as compelling phenomenological extensions of \(\Lambda\)CDM, offering a unified approach to probing physics beyond the standard cosmological paradigm.
+Within this context, the combination of dynamical dark energy parametrizations, such as CPL, with massive neutrinos provides an extended cosmological framework capable of significantly modifying the late--time expansion history.
+The degeneracy between the dark energy equation of state parameters \((w_0,w_a)\) and the sum of neutrino masses \(\sum m_\nu\) allows joint constraints that can partially relax the Hubble tension when confronted with current observational data \cite{DiValentino2017,Escudero2020}.
+As a result, models incorporating both evolving dark energy and massive neutrinos have emerged as compelling phenomenological extensions of \(\Lambda\)CDM, offering a unified approach to probing the background dynamics and late--time physics beyond the standard cosmological paradigm.

 In this broader context, data--driven approaches based on machine learning have recently emerged as powerful complementary tools for exploring extended cosmological models beyond \(\Lambda\)CDM.
 In particular, Bayesian Physics--Informed Neural Networks (Bayesian PINNs) provide a flexible framework in which physical laws, such as the Friedmann equations and conservation relations, are explicitly encoded into the learning process while allowing for principled uncertainty quantification through Bayesian inference \cite{Raissi2019,Yang2021}.
 This methodology is especially well suited for investigating scenarios involving dynamical dark energy parametrizations and massive neutrinos, where strong parameter degeneracies and observational tensions demand robust uncertainty propagation.
 By combining observational data with theoretical constraints, Bayesian PINNs enable a consistent reconstruction of the expansion history and growth of structure, offering a unified and statistically rigorous approach to assessing whether evolving dark energy models, such as CPL extensions with neutrino mass contributions, can alleviate the Hubble and growth tensions \cite{Cuomo2022,Sharma2023}.
+Understanding the physical origin of dark energy and resolving the Hubble tension remain central challenges in modern cosmology.
+While the $\Lambda$CDM model successfully fits a wide range of observations, its assumption of a strictly constant equation of state, $w=-1$, is theoretically ad hoc and may be insufficient for current high-precision data.